-So, modules essentially show up as highly interconnected groups of nodes.
+So modules essentially show up as highly interconnected groups of nodes.
 You could think of them as subgraphs where the clustering coefficients of the nodes are very high.
-In other words, they are cliques or near cliques.
-So, 0.8 is already clique enough.
-And there are many algorithms to identify clustering in modules or clustering of modules or communities and we did look at couple of these methods.
+In other words, they are colleagues or near colleagues.
+So point 8 is already colleagues enough and there are many algorithms identify clustering in modules or clustering of modules or communities and we did look at couple of these methods.